 Main research content

-Faculty of Science and Technology Department of Pure and Applied Chemistry
+Faculty of Science and Technology, Department of Mathematics

-Faculty of Science Division II Department of Mathematics
+Faculty of Science Division I, Department of Mathematics

 Faculty of Pharmaceutical Sciences, Department of Medicinal and Life Sciences